 - 1. Bonds payable (including overseas bonds) refers to bonds issued by a futures clearing house: - A. For issued bonds, the total approved amount, interest rate, maturity date, name of collateral, carrying amount, issuing area, and other relevant terms and restrictions shall be noted in the notes to the financial reports.
 If the bonds are convertible bonds, the method of conversion and amounts already converted shall also be noted. - B. Premiums and discounts on bonds payable are valuations of bonds payable.
-They shall be presented as an addition to or deduction from bonds payable, and shall also be amortized, as an adjustment to interest expenses, using the effective interest method during the period of bond circulation. - 2.
-Long-term borrowings: - A. Includes long-term borrowings from banks and other long-term borrowings or borrowings repaid in installments.
-For long-term borrowings, the content, maturity date, interest rate, name of collateral, carrying amount, and any other important restriction terms shall be noted.
+They shall be presented as an addition to or deduction from bonds payable, and shall also be amortized, as an adjustment to interest expenses, using the effective interest method during the period of bond circulation.

-- B. For a long-term borrowing repaid in a foreign currency or in an amount translated at a foreign exchange rate, the name and amount of such foreign currency shall be noted. - C. Long-term borrowings from shareholders, employees, and related parties shall be noted separately. - D. Long-term payables shall be measured at amortized cost using the effective interest method. - 3.
-Deferred tax liabilities: The amounts of income taxes payable in future periods in respect of taxable temporary differences. - 4.
+- 2. Long-term borrowings: - A. Includes long-term borrowings from banks and other long-term borrowings or borrowings repaid in installments.
+For long-term borrowings, the content, maturity date, interest rate, name of collateral, carrying amount, and any other important restriction terms shall be noted. - B. For a long-term borrowing repaid in a foreign currency or in an amount translated at a foreign exchange rate, the name and amount of such foreign currency shall be noted. - C. Long-term borrowings from shareholders, employees, and related parties shall be noted separately. - D. Long-term payables shall be measured at amortized cost using the effective interest method. - 3.
+Lease liabilities: - A. Means the present value of the lease payments that the lessee has not paid. - B. Lease liabilities shall be accounted for in accordance with IFRS 16. - 4.
+Deferred tax liabilities: The amounts of income taxes payable in future periods in respect of taxable temporary differences. - 5.
 Settlement and clearing credit items: A contra item to the "settlement and clearing debit items" on the assets side.
-In preparing the balance sheet, settlement and clearing credit items shall be presented as a net balance after offsetting against settlement and clearing debit items, provided that their nature, content, utilization, and pledge status shall be indicated in the notes to the financial reports and the details be disclosed in the statements of related accounting items. - 5.
+In preparing the balance sheet, settlement and clearing credit items shall be presented as a net balance after offsetting against settlement and clearing debit items, provided that their nature, content, utilization, and pledge status shall be indicated in the notes to the financial reports and the details be disclosed in the statements of related accounting items. - 6.
 Other non-current liabilities: Non-current liabilities not attributable to any of the classes above.

-The items described in the preceding two paragraphs in relation to financial liabilities at fair value through profit or loss, derivative financial liabilities for hedging, financial liabilities measured at cost, trade payables, and other payables shall be accounted for in accordance with IAS 39.
+The items described in the preceding two paragraphs in relation to financial liabilities at fair value through profit or loss, financial liabilities for hedging, trade payables, and other payables shall be accounted for in accordance with IFRS 9.

-With respect to the items described in paragraphs 3 and 4 in relation to financial liabilities at fair value through profit or loss, derivative financial liabilities for hedging, trade payables, other payables, liabilities directly associated with non-current assets held for sale, bonds payable, and long-term borrowings, the measurement and disclosure of fair value shall be made in accordance with IFRS 13.
+With respect to the items described in paragraphs 3 and 4 in relation to financial liabilities at fair value through profit or loss, financial liabilities for hedging, trade payables, other payables, liabilities directly associated with non-current assets held for sale, bonds payable, and long-term borrowings, the measurement and disclosure of fair value shall be made in accordance with IFRS 13.

-The financial liabilities at fair value through profit or loss, derivative financial liabilities for hedging, financial liabilities measured at cost, and provisions described in paragraphs 3 and 4 shall be distinguished as current and non-current based on liquidity.
+The financial liabilities at fair value through profit or loss, financial liabilities for hedging, lease liabilities, and provisions described in paragraphs 3 and 4 shall be distinguished as current and non-current based on liquidity.